 “When you do a resume, think of a recruiter as looking at thousands of resumes, she or he will pick ones that make her or his work easier to select.” — Marricke Gane

-Contrary to popular opinion, many hiring managers are still utilizing resumes in making recruitment decisions.
+Contrary to popular opinion, many hiring managers are still using resumes in making recruitment decisions.

-She is looking for two exceptional candidates for a marketing position but she’s faced with more than 2,000 resumes (well, to be fair let’s just say 100 resumes).
-As if that’s not enough, she has to also take a peek at some of the cover letters for the shortlists.
+She is looking for two exceptional candidates for a marketing position but she faces over 2,000 resumes (well, to be fair, let’s just say 100 resumes, assuming it’s not a large company).
+As if that’s not enough, she has to take a peek at the cover letters for the shortlists.

 How much time do you think she has to consider each of the resumes before clicking the “next” button or throwing it into the waste bin?

 So how do you make your resume stand out from the pack?